 Dan 4:17 gives us the timing clue.
 It says that Nebuchadnezzar's plight will last "seven times", which for him personally was seven years.

-In addition, however, using the day for a year method, there is every reason to accept that Nebuchadnezzar's seven years in Dan 4 are a type of the seven times described in Lev 26, i.e. 2520 years (7 x 360) of Jerusalem being trodden down by Gentile powers.
+In addition, however, using the "day for a year" principle, there is every reason to accept that Nebuchadnezzar's seven years in Dan 4 are a type of the seven times described in Lev 26, i.e. 2520 years (7 x 360) of Jerusalem being trodden down by Gentile powers.

-Jesus Christ was fully aware of these previously given prophecies of the Old Testament and their ongoing fulfilment, when in His Olivet prophecy He gives us one of the most important chronological clues we have:
+Jesus Christ was fully aware of these previously given prophecies of the Old Testament and their ongoing fulfilment when, in His Olivet prophecy, He gave us one of the most important chronological clues we have:

 "Jerusalem will be trodden down by the Gentiles until the times of the Gentiles are fulfilled" (Luke 21:24).